-The following eye patterns are designed to strengthen the muscles of the eyes in a mobilizing way.
+The following eye patterns are designed to strengthen the muscles of the eyes in a mobilizing way which will ultimately improve your eye sight naturally.
 As you do each one, remember to keep breathing.
 Also, relax the face—no need for extra tension.
 Do each one 8 – 10 times.

 - Side to Side: Move the eyes right and left so that you are seeing as far to one side as possible without tension.
 Really see the horizon as you pass from one side to the other.

 - Up and Down: Similar to the side to side motion—remember to keep the face relaxed and allow the environment to come to your eyes rather than reaching your eyes out to the environment.